varya/varya.github.com/content/pages/1--design-systems/index.md

 inner user researches, develop detailed project plans and managing their implementing.
 Altogether, the achievements of the project were:

-* Clear strategy and developed year, quoter and monthly plans for the design system projects.
+* Clear strategy and developed an yearly, quarter and monthly plans for the design system projects.
 * Constant work with in-house design and development community.
 * Implementing in-house open source model for maintaining the design system projects.
 * Organizing effective but simple project management practices and routines.